MicrosoftDocs/azure-devops-docs/docs/reference/witadmin/witadmin-customize-and-manage-objects-for-tracking-work.md

 <a name="index"></a>

-## witadmin commands
+### XML definition files

 You customize all work tracking objects&mdash;such as, work item types, process configuration, global lists&mdash;by updating their XML definitions.
+If you're new to work tracking customization, see [Customize your work tracking experience](../customize-work.md).

 You run **witadmin** commands against Azure DevOps Services or an on-premises Azure DevOps Server.
 As shown in the command lists below, only **witadmin** commands that list or export files are supported for the Azure DevOps Services.
-If you're new to work tracking customization, see [Customize your work tracking experience](../customize-work.md).

 ## [Work item types](witadmin-import-export-manage-wits.md)